singhagrim/ArIES/README.md

 Will you break the cycle, or will you succumb to the frost?

 ### Inspiration
-The story of this game was inspired with themes of an psychological-thriller novel, that i was currently working on.
+The story of this game was inspired with themes of an psychological-thriller novel, that i have been writting in my mean-time.
+Thrillers and Horror media has always been so captivating to me.

 ##
 This project was built with a focus on **modular systems** and **dynamic event management** to create an immersive and replayable experience.
 With easy to **expand systems**.